michailozdemir/tilda-scripts/README.md

 Scripts for customization websites based on Tilda Publishing platform

 This repository is created for showing scripts as a part of portfolio.
-Most of them will include only JavaScript language part.
+Most of them will include only JavaScript language part (mostly jQuery framework usage).
+Doesn't mean I like it, but was easier to do with.

 ## Discount script